 ~ Steve Matson

-Steve Matson presented his Moving Paintings at the Carrousel du Louvre in Paris on the 1st-4th of September.
+Steve Matson presented his Moving Paintings at the Carrousel du Louvre in Paris September 2022.

 All images are copyrighted © by Steve Matson.
 The use of any image from this site is prohibited unless prior written permission from the artist is obtained.